Badwater Ultramarathon: Badwater Solo Ultra 135/146

 Through the years, runners of all abilities have completed individual Badwater to Mt.
-Whitney crossings in the spirit of the early crossings, usually aided by crew.
+Whitney crossings in the spirit of the early crossings, usually aided by the crew.
 In 2005, Hugh Murphy initiated an informal gathering known as the Badwater Solo Ultra 135/146.
 Runners could finish at Whitney Portal (135 mi.), but were encouraged to continue to the summit of Mt.
 Whitney (146 mi.)
 Finishers of either distance were presented with a bronze belt buckle.
 Among the finishers of the 135 mile Badwater Solo in 2005, listed in order of finish time, were Shane Sampson, Juli Aistars, Steve James, Marcia Rassmussen, Jim Hamilton, Maureen Moran, Bo Pheffer, Dharam (Paul) Piplani Barbara Szeprethy and Dave Remington.
 In 2007, the informal group start was dissolved due to National Park Service permitting regulations.
 Solo runners continue to complete the course on an individual basis during the months of July and August.
 The word "solo" is used to designate runners who are not part of the official race.
 These Solos should not be confused with the unassisted crossings of Ulrich or Weber.
 In compliance with National Park and Forest Service permitting rules, the Badwater Solo is not a competitive race or an organized event of any kind.
 In general there are three types of recognized "solos".
 "Solo badwater" where the runner has a crew.
 "Solo self supported" or "Solo Oasis to oasis", where the runner does not have a crew but can use/buy/stash water and food.
 "Solo self contained" where the runner cannot get help and has to carry all food and water (see exact rules established by Marshall Ulrich).
 Since 2007, Marcia Rasmussen has attempted to award each Solo crossing a buckle for their finish.
 "Badwater" Ben Jones used to maintain a "Master List" of all Badwater-to-Whitney crossings, including finishers of the official Badwater Ultramarathon and the Badwater Solo.

 In 2007, then 19-year-old Ben Eakin – son of Laura Weber and coached and crewed by Scott Weber – completed his first solo crossing, having only finished 2 marathons and 1 50K prior to doing so.
 Eakin completed the 146 mile solo from Badwater to the summit of Mount Whitney, to become the youngest person to complete the lowest to highest course, as well as the first type-1 diabetic.

-In 2005, Barbara Szeprethy, then 24, is the youngest woman to finish the course, 3 times total, in consecutive years.
+In 2005, Barbara Szeprethy, then 24, was the youngest woman to finish the course, 3 times total, in consecutive years.